What you need to know

 The right time for a Check Up

 Children and adults of any age can benefit from orthodontic treatment.
 Despite the fact that healthy teeth can be moved at any age, some orthodontic problems may be easier to correct if treated at an early age.
 For this reason, it is recommended that all children have a check up by an orthodontic specialist by age 7.
-By this age, the permanent first molars and incisors have normally come in and enough jaw growth is complete so that Dr. Dueckman and Dr. Felty can identify current problems, anticipate future ones and alleviate any concerns if all seems normal.
+By this age, the permanent first molars and incisors have normally come in and enough jaw growth is complete so that Dr. Felty and Dr. Thong can identify current problems, anticipate future ones and alleviate any concerns if all seems normal.
 Most kids who come into our office at such a young age will be added to the recall system, a complimentary service to monitor eruption and growth patterns.
-Recall visits are usually on a annual or bi-annual basis, and at the optimal time treatment will be recommended for the patient.
+Recall visits are usually on an annual or bi-annual basis, and at the optimal time treatment will be recommended for the patient.

 Advantages of seeing an orthodontist early include: